socib/Leaflet.TimeDimension/README.md

 ### L.Map

-This plugin will attach to a Map a TimeDimension object and a TimeDimension Control related if `timeDimension` and `timeDimensionControl` options are included.
+This plugin will attach to a Map a TimeDimension object and a related TimeDimension Control if `timeDimension` and `timeDimensionControl` options are included.

 Option                        | Description
 ------------------------------|---------------------------------------------------------
-`timeDimension`               | Creates a new TimeDimesion object linked to the map.
+`timeDimension`               | Creates a new TimeDimension object linked to the map.
 `timeDimensionOptions`        | [Options](#timeDimensionOptions) for the TimeDimension object.
 `timeDimensionControl`        | Adds a TimeDimension Control to the map.
 `timeDimensionControlOptions` | [Options](#timeDimensionControlOptions) for the TimeDimension Control object.